FragSoc/esports-bot/README.md

 ### Music Bot

-The Esports bot now has a basic music bot that functions very similarly to the popular 'Hydra Bot'.
+A basic music bot that functions similarly to the popular 'Hydra Bot'.

-Commands that control the music must be performed in the defined music channel.
-They also require you to be in the same
+Commands that use the prefix of `!music` are commands that must be sent in the defined music channel for the server.
-voice channel as the bot, so that only the people listening can change the flow of music.
+The rest of the commands in this cog can be sent anywhere.
+Most `!music` commands require you to be in the same voice channel as the bot, or if it is not in a channel, for you to be in a voice channel.
+Some `!music` commands can have this requirement ignored if the user performing the command is an administrator and uses the `force` or `-f` flag in the command.

 To add new songs to the queue, just put the name, YouTube link, or a YouTube playlist into the music channel once set.
 Also requires you to be in the voice channel with the bot, or if the bot is inactive, in any voice channel.

+To enable this cog, use the `ENABLE_MUSIC` env var in your `secrets.env` file, and set it to `TRUE`.
+For this cog to work, the `GOOGLE_API` env var must also be set, and instructions on how to get an API credential is below:

 ### To create your Google API credentials:
 1. Go to the [Google Cloud API]("https://console.cloud.google.com/apis/") site.
 2. Create a new project and name it whatever you want.